dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 ## Strategic Intent

 The Strategic Intent is to fund further Dreamcatcher development in order to get the Dreamcatcher launched.
+Currently we have no funding beyond personal means, which isn't scalable and is not enough to get the Dreamcatcher operational in a self sustaining state.

-Currently we have no way that can be done beyond personal means, which isn't scalable and is very finite.
+Because the Dreamcatcher is intended to have per project fundraising abilities, and because those methods conflict with many of the concepts of conventional equity, we believe the only sustainable fundraising model is to use the concepts of the Dreamcatcher to raise the investment necessary to build and launch the Dreamcatcher.

-We therefore intend to use the concepts in the Dreamcatcher to run the investment necessary to build and launch the Dreamcatcher.
+The Dreamcatcher must be treated in all regards as a project on the Dreamcatcher.

 ## Tactical Intent